Destro: Marvel Comics (1982–1994)

-Devil's Due (2001-2008)
+Devil's Due (2001–2008)

 In “The Mission That Never Was”, it is revealed that the core G.I.
 Joe members were sent on one final mission, which resulted in Cobra's Brainwave Scanner being corrupted by a virus that spread through the entirety of their mainframe.
-Crippled and defeated, Cobra then fell to a "unified military attack" (this attack is never detailed in a story, but hinted at in various “Battle Files” entries).
+Crippled and defeated, Cobra then fell to a "unified military attack" (Note: This attack is never detailed in a story, but there are hints in various “Battle Files” entries.)
 A happy side effect of this confluence of events was the incapacitation of the Brainwave Scanner.
 Without repeated "self-medication" via the Scanner, the Baroness was freed from her artificial loyalty to Cobra.
-It is left ambiguous as to how Destro overcame his brain implant (which was self-contained, and thus unaffected by the virus), but it is speculated that, as happened in the Silent Castle some time earlier, the love between James and Ana can overcome any obstacle.
-The two returned to Trans-Carpathia and retired from the intrigue and danger of Cobra, but continued to rebuild M.A.R.S.
+It is left ambiguous as to how Destro overcame his brain implant (which was self-contained, and thus unaffected by the virus), but it is speculated that, as happened in the Silent Castle some time earlier, the couple's love can overcome any obstacle.
+They returned to Trans-Carpathia and retired from the intrigue and danger of Cobra, but continued to rebuild M.A.R.S.
 Industries, establishing an outpost in Scotland.
 During this time, Dr. Mindbender and Scrap-Iron both enjoyed productive employment with M.A.R.S.
 But at some point, James contracted a serious family illness, and was bed-ridden for a long time.

-It is at this point that his illegitimate son, Alexander, surfaced.
-Vulnerable in his weakened state, James took Alexander in and gave him full run of the operation.
-Wanting to make his father proud, he usurped the Destro identity and recruited Lilian Osbourne (Mistress Armada) to lead his armies, as he had nowhere near the tactical genius of his father.
+It is at this point that Destro's illegitimate son, Alexander, surfaces.
+Vulnerable in his weakened state, James accepts Alexander and gives him full run of the operation.
+Wanting to make his father proud, he usurps the Destro identity and recruits Lilian Osbourne (Mistress Armada) to lead his armies, as he does not possess his father's tactical genius.
 When James begins to recover from the illness, Destro injects him with an experimental nanite technology, which keeps him incapacitated.
 Destro then arranges for the Cobra Commander to learn of the nanites' existence.
-Thinking he's stealing them from a U.S. government, the Commander devises an elaborate scheme to take control of the country.
-With new-found momentum, Cobra Commander begins contacting all his old allies, and returns to the U.S.
+Thinking he's stealing them from the US government, the Commander devises an elaborate scheme to take control of the country.
+With newfound momentum, Cobra Commander begins contacting all his old allies and returns to the US.